Dago25/fortinet/README.md

 # fortinet

-This is a repository for Fortinet.
+This is my repository for Fortinet documentation.
+You can find the following :
+1.
+2.
+3.